GoldenEye 007 (1997) – 4NERDS Master Game Page

 2023

-The original game officially returns through Nintendo Switch Online + Expansion Pack and an Xbox release, introducing it to a new generation.
+The original game officially returns through Nintendo Switch Online + Expansion Pack and an Xbox release, introducing it to a new generation through modern access routes.

 2025

-GoldenEye 007 enters the World Video Game Hall of Fame, confirming what players had argued for years: its influence was permanent.
+GoldenEye 007 enters the World Video Game Hall of Fame, confirming what players had argued for decades: its influence was permanent.

 Where to Play / Collect Today